Ehz10/Ehz10/README.md

-- 👋 Hi, I’m @Ehz10
+- Hi, I’m @Ehz10
-- 🌱 I’m currently learning Python
+- I’m currently learning Python, and Django

 <!---
 Ehz10/Ehz10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.